arvigeus/AZ-204/Learning Path/App Service.md

 ##### Considerations for scaling when multiple rules are configured in a profile

-There are cases where you may have to set multiple rules in a profile.
+There are cases where you might have to set multiple rules in a profile.
 The following set of autoscale rules are used by services when multiple rules are set.

 On _scale-out_, autoscale runs if any rule is met.
-On scale-in, autoscale require all rules to be met.
+On _scale-in_, autoscale requires all rules to be met.

 To illustrate, assume that you have the following four autoscale rules: